-Additionally, I don’t like the fact that the login screen is a hard-coded path that cannot be modified.
-I do believe it would be quite simple for WordPress to allow a custom path.
+Additionally, I don’t like that the login screen is a hard-coded path that cannot be modified.
+It would be pretty simple for WordPress to allow a custom path.

-That said, any agency who builds and supports WordPress sites holds the majority of the responsibility in their hands.
-We host all of our clients on Flywheel since they do such an amazing job of monitoring for security and ensuring stronger passwords.
-As well, Flywheel requires you to utilize a different login than admin when you create an WordPress instance with them.
+That said, any agency that builds and supports WordPress sites holds most of the responsibility.
+We host all our clients on managed WordPress hosting instances since they do a fantastic job of monitoring for security and ensuring stronger passwords.
+WPEngine also requires you to utilize a different login than admin when you create a WordPress instance with them.

-We have other clients that have had severe issues with WordPress… bugs, performance issues, and difficult administration.
+Other clients have had severe issues with WordPress such as bugs, performance issues, and difficult administration.
 All of these aren’t WordPress issues, though.
 They’re WordPress developer issues.
-One of our clients is TinderBox – a sales proposal platform – and they have some very customized content throughout their site.
-Designed by KA+A, the administration of their pages are quite simple using some advanced custom fields.
+One of our clients is a sales proposal platform – and they have some very customized content throughout their site.
+Designed by another agency, the administration of their pages is quite simple, using some advanced custom fields:

-Using Advanced Custom Fields, Gravity Forms and some good theme development, DK New Media was able to build an entire job staffing site for a client.
-It works flawlessly and their staff said that the administration is a dream.
+Using Advanced Custom Fields, Gravity Forms and some good theme development, DK New Media built an entire job staffing site for a client.
+It works flawlessly, and their staff said that the administration is a dream.